-WVATS provides ICT Accessibility Training in the form of creating accessible documents and presentations.
-This training is provided in-person at least once every year to the staff at the Center for Excellence in Disabilities at WVU.
+WVATS provides ICT Accessibility Training in the form of creating accessible documents, presentations, PDFs, and social media.
+This training is provided in-person multiple times every year to the staff at the Center for Excellence in Disabilities at WVU.
 The training is also offered to outside agencies and organizations on request.
 These include state agencies, institutions of higher education, K-12 education institutions and private organizations.
 WVATS is now offering these training courses via distance technology.
-New training has also been created to provide guidance on accessible social media as well as web accessibility.
-The trainings are scheduled and promoted via the website, social media, and email list servs.
+WVATS has provided these trainings as a recording to be split in to modules for a micro credential badge that the UCEDD offers to anyone wanting learn about disability inclusion All WVATS trainings are scheduled and promoted via the website, social media, and email list servs.